satyam-sikarwar/weatherapp/README.md

 # weatherapp
-It is a simple weather app using python Flask framework
+A simple weather app using python Flask framework

 # output